Uncle Tetsu attends "Yosakoi Soran Matsuri" in Sapporo

 Many years ago, Uncle Tetsu had his own restaurants in Hokkaido and so would often visit there.
 It was here in Sapporo that he experienced Yosakoi Soran Festival for the first time and felt the sheer beauty & power of yosakoi dance.
 Believing that yosakoi has a unique ability to gather the attention and presence of people, Uncle Tetsu wanted to create a yosakoi festival in his hometown of Fukuoka, the largest city in the southwest part of Japan.

-So, in 2000, with the help of a man named Mr. Maenaka, he founded Fukukoi Asia Festival and as an effective way to call many neighbouring yosakoi dance groups to join, they assembled a yosakoi team named “Fukukoi Ren” which traveled around southwest Japan and represented the festival.
+So, in 2000, with the help of a man named Mr. Maenaka, he founded Fukukoi Asia Festival and as an effective way to call many neighboring yosakoi dance groups to join, they assembled a yosakoi team named “Fukukoi Ren” which traveled around southwest Japan and represented the festival.
 In its first year, with many groups joining in the festival, “Fukukoi Ren” won first place, and in the five consecutive years thereafter Uncle Tetsu’s original yosakoi team called “Vogue Fukuoka” won the top prize at the Fukukoi Asia Festival.

 This event continues to this day, along with Uncle Tetsu's continued support of both the festival and his original group, which now goes by the name of “Entrance”.
-Festival meetings and dance rehearsals take place in a space which Uncle Tetsu provides, almost next to his own home near Oyafuko Street in Fukuoka.
+Festival meetings and dance rehearsals take place in a space that Uncle Tetsu provides, almost next to his own home near Oyafuko Street in Fukuoka.

 This year, as he does every year, Uncle Tetsu travels to Sapporo to attend the 27th Annual Yosakoi Soran Matsuri.
 And out of sheer happenstance, as Uncle Tetsu walks down a street closed for yosakoi street performances, the next dance group called up to perform is "Galack", in which many of its members are former members of "Vogue Fukuoka".
 Just before the performance begins, a team member runs over to greet Uncle Tetsu.